Who are we and what do we do?

 How long will we keep your personal data?

-Individuals’ personal data shall be kept no longer than is necessary for the purposes for which it is being processed.
+Individuals’ personal data is kept no longer than is necessary for the purposes for which it is being processed.
 It will be held in line with the Council’s Records Retention Policy which is available on our website.

 Is your personal data processed overseas?

-No personal data collected by us is processed or stored on databases overseas.
+No personal data collected by us is transferred overseas.

 What are your information rights?